 - Implement waste reduction measures.
-All waste that can be re-used/recycled must be kept separate. - All old oil and related re-using application should be conducted in a manner which will not constitute in hydrocarbon pollution of soil. - Ensure adequate temporary storage facilities for disposed waste are available. - Prevent windblown waste from entering the environment. - Prevent scavenging (human and non-human) of waste at the storage facilities. - Educate employees on the importance of proper waste handling and disposal.
+All waste that can be re-used/recycled must be kept separate. - Ensure adequate temporary storage facilities for disposed waste are available. - Prevent windblown waste from entering the environment. - Prevent scavenging (human and non-human) of waste at the storage facilities. - Educate employees on the importance of proper waste handling and disposal.

 - Waste should be disposed of regularly and at appropriately classified disposal facilities, this includes hazardous material (empty chemical containers and contaminated materials, soil and water). - Discarded waste should be disposed of and burned regularly at a dedicated site to reduce health and pollution risks. - Empty chemical containers that may present a contamination/health risk must be treated as hazardous waste.
 Workers should not be allowed to collect such containers for purposes of storing water or food.
-This can be achieved by puncturing or crushing such containers prior to disposal. - Liaise with the applicable authorities regarding waste and handling of hazardous waste. - Ensure all ablution facilities are connected to properly constructed septic tank systems to prevent groundwater contamination.
+This can be achieved by puncturing or crushing such containers prior to disposal. - Liaise with the applicable authorities regarding waste and handling of hazardous waste. - Ensure all ablution facilities are designed to prevent groundwater contamination.